Is Shading Your AC Unit Worth It?

 In addition to planting trees and shrubs near the compressor, consider placing awnings over large south-facing windows and shading sidewalks, patios, and paved walkways to reduce heat transfer.
 However, when planting any kind of tree or shrub near your compressor, make sure you don’t encroach too closely on the unit by blocking its air intake.
 Blocking the air intake will make your compressor work harder than it needs to and eventually will cause the system to break down.

-Contact the Professionals at Conditioned Air for Air Conditioner Advice
+Contact the Professionals at Conditioned Air for AC Advice

 Shading your air conditioner will increase its efficiency, add years to its longevity, and save you money on cooling costs.
 If you’d like to learn more about choosing the right trees and plants to shade your compressor or to ensure you’re planting them in the most strategic location, contact the experts at Conditioned Air, Inc. Our team can help you find the best solutions to shade your compressor to keep it effectively cooling your Macon home for years to come.